 In remote areas, walk with a friend when possible or carry a mobile phone.
 At night, walk in well-lit corridors of campus and try to avoid walking alone.

 Use the buddy system.
 Watch out for each other.

 Remember, alcohol and drugs can impair perceptions of and reactions to situations.
 Be especially careful if you drink, and if you're with someone who has been drinking.
 We encourage you to make a plan about how you will be safe and watch out for others.

 Trust your instincts.
 If you feel unsafe, get to a safe place and call for help.
-Emergency Light Phones that connect directly to the Department of Public Safety can be found at many locations on campus.
+Emergency Light Phones that connect directly to Campus Safety can be found at many locations on campus.